Friendship Journaling and Friendship Day Prompts for Kids

 Each year on the first Sunday in August, people around the world celebrate their friends and the love they share.
-Friendship Day will be celebrated on August 5th this year, and it’s an important time for kids to reflect on some of the most important relationships in their lives.
+Friendship Day 2017 will be celebrated on August 6th, and it’s an important time for kids to reflect on some of the most important relationships in their lives.

 When we are young, friends are playmates and partners in adventure—and as we get older, our friends can become like family.
 Friendship combines laughter, sacrifice, commitment and love to create a powerful bond between the people who care for one another.

 Summer is the perfect time for kids to reflect on their friends and all the fun they’ve had together.
 With days full of togetherness and sharing, friendship shines brightest during the summer months.